Heritage Interpretation Online

 When & where is it?

-The course will combine a one-day workshop with personal work and ongoing peer discussion to give you the most beneficial learning experience possible.
-The one-day workshop will be a mix of discussion and sharing of perspectives/experiences, practical working in pairs and small groups and some presentation of theory by the course director.
-It will also facilitate the building of a peer group to support you through the follow-up activity.
+The course will be a mix of discussion and sharing of perspectives and experiences, practical working individually and in small online groups and some presentation of theory by the course director.

 Got a question?